Training camp (NFL): Differences with baseball

-Unlike Major League Baseball spring training, where teams congregate at locations in either Arizona or Florida (primarily for weather reasons), NFL teams are able to hold their respective training camps all over the United States.
-An increasing number of clubs hold camp at their year-round headquarters/practice facilities – 20 in 2015, up from only five in 2000.
-Most teams have abandoned remote locations to "come home" for training camp, largely for practicality reasons.
-Many clubs have recently constructed state-of-the-art headquarters/practice facilities, replete with amenities (multiple practice fields, indoor practice fields, weightlifting & training rooms, meeting rooms, lecture halls, film study rooms, offices, cafeteria, medical facilities, IT infrastructure, media/press conference room, etc.) that cannot be provided or matched at other distant locations (colleges, parks, etc.).
-Most, if not all, of these newer team headquarters were designed with hosting training camp in mind, as such, they are able to accommodate the expanded training camp roster sizes.
+Unlike Major League Baseball (MLB) spring training, where teams congregate at locations in either Arizona or Florida (primarily for weather reasons), NFL teams are able to hold their respective training camps all over the United States.
+An increasing number of clubs hold camp at their year-round headquarters/practice facilities; as many as 26 in 2025, compared to only five in 2000.

+Most teams have abandoned remote locations, like the Cheese League in Minnesota and Wisconsin, to "come home" for training camp, largely for practicality reasons.
+Many clubs have recently constructed state-of-the-art headquarters/practice facilities, replete with amenities (multiple practice fields, indoor practice fields, weightlifting & training rooms, meeting rooms, lecture halls, film study rooms, offices, cafeteria, medical & rehabilitation facilities, IT infrastructure, media/press conference room, equipment rooms, laundry services, etc.) that cannot be provided or matched at other distant locations (colleges, parks, etc.).

+Most, if not all, of these newer team headquarters were designed with hosting training camp in mind.
+As such, they are able to accommodate the expanded training camp roster sizes.
 Some even feature permanent bleachers for spectators.
 In addition, the cost of temporarily relocating and accommodating the entire organization to another location is substantial.

 The attitudes about how to run training camp have also evolved, leading more teams to stay home.
-Furthermore, restrictions dictated by the CBA (with the NFLPA) limit contact and prohibit such things as two-a-days, which effectively reduce on-field activity during camp.
+Furthermore, restrictions dictated by the league’s collective bargaining agreement (CBA) CBA (along with the players association) limit contact and prohibit such things as two-a-days, which effectively reduce on-field activity during camp.
 With OTAs, minicamps, and conditioning during the off season, players remain in top physical shape year-round.
 The focus of training camp is no longer getting players back in shape, but more of fostering camaraderie, filling a (usually) small number of vacant roster spots, and delving immediately into game preparation.

 For example, the Lions' camp was long held at Saginaw Valley State College, the Broncos trained at the University of Northern Colorado, the Patriots at Bryant University in Smithfield, Rhode Island, and Washington moved in from Dickinson College, the former site of Carlisle Indian School.
 Tampa Bay used to train at the University of Tampa, then at the ESPN Wide World of Sports Complex before moving permanently back to their headquarters.
 Similarly, after many years on the road, the Jets (SUNY Cortland) and the Giants (Albany) both recently moved back to team headquarters.